 Some Covered Services are subject to an annual Deductible.
-The Deductible amount means the amount of Covered Services, including outpatient Prescription Drugs, that must be paid by the Member(s) before any benefits are payable.
+The Deductible Amount means the amount of Covered Services, including Prescription Drugs, that must be paid by the Member(s) before any benefits are payable.

-There is an individual annual Deductible amount for each Member and a maximum aggregate annual Deductible for family coverage.
-The family Deductible amount is two times the individual Deductible amount.
-For family coverage, once a covered Member has met the individual Deductible Amount, the remainder of the family Deductible Amount can be met with the combination of any one or more covered Members' eligible expenses.
-Coinsurance amounts and Copayment amounts do not apply toward satisfying the Deductible.
+There is an individual annual Deductible Amount for each Member and a maximum aggregate annual Deductible for family coverage.
+The family Deductible Amount is two times the individual Deductible Amount.
+For family coverage, once a covered Member has met the individual Deductible Amount, the remainder of the family Deductible Amount can be met with the combination of any one or more covered Members' Eligible Service Expenses.
+Coinsurance amounts and Copayment Amounts do not apply toward satisfying the Deductible.